Murder of Angela Samota: Claims by friend

-Sheila Wysocki, who went to SMU and was a roommate of Samota, subsequently stated that the cold case was re-opened only because she kept "badgering" the police until "they were so sick and tired of" her that they assigned detective Crum to re-examine it.
+Sheila Wysocki, the former SMU student and roommate with Samota, subsequently stated that the cold case was re-opened only because she kept "badgering" the police until "they were so sick and tired of" her that they assigned detective Crum to re-examine it.
 Wysocki credits the fact that she became a licensed private investigator in her desire to assist in solving Samota's murder.
 The police initially had stated the rape kit collected at the crime scene, which contained the incriminating DNA evidence, had been lost "in the [Dallas] floods."

 Legal process

 The defendant in the 2010 trial for the sexual assault and murder of Angela Samota was already in prison, serving a life sentence.
 Donald Andrew Bess Jr. (born September 1, 1948, in Jefferson County, Arkansas), had been previously convicted in 1978 for aggravated sexual assault and aggravated kidnapping.
-He had been sentenced to 25 years in prison, and was out on parole by 1984, when, according to the court's decision, he raped and murdered Samota.
+He had been sentenced to 25 years in prison but, since 1984, he was out on parole when, according to the court's verdict, he raped and murdered Samota.

-In 1985, in a case unrelated to Samota's murder, Bess was sentenced in Harris County, Texas, to life imprisonment for one count of aggravated rape, one count of aggravated kidnapping and one count of sexual assault.
+In 1985, in a case unrelated to and after Samota's murder, Bess was sentenced in Harris County, Texas, to life imprisonment for one count of aggravated rape, one count of aggravated kidnapping and one count of sexual assault.

 During the punishment phase of the Samota case trial, in 2010, various women came forward and testified that they had also been raped by Bess.
-The defendant's ex-wife testified that he had abused her and their child during their marriage.
+The defendant's ex-wife testified that he had physically abused her and their child during their marriage.
 They had wed in 1969 and divorced three years later.
+Against Bess testified also the two women who had survived his assaults in 1978 and 1985, respectively.
+After the witnesses' testimony, Bess suffered a heart attack and was temporarily transferred to and kept under guard in the hospital, which paused the proceedings by three days.

-On the basis of the DNA match, Bess was found guilty by the jury and, on June 8, 2010, received the death sentence.
+On the basis of the DNA match, Bess was found guilty by the jury for first degree murder, rape, and all the other charges, and, on June 8, 2010, he received the death sentence.
 On March 6, 2013, the appeal filed by Bess was rejected and the judgment of the trial court was affirmed.
-On August 13, 2013, a certiorari petition was filed to the U.S. Supreme Court, and denied on January 13, 2014.
-In April 2016, the Texas Court of Criminal Appeals refused an appeal submitted by Bess, upholding the findings of the Dallas County trial court.
+On August 13, 2013, a certiorari petition was filed to the U.S. Supreme Court, and was denied on January 13, 2014.
+In April 2016, the Texas Court of Criminal Appeals rejected an appeal submitted by Bess, thus upholding irrevocably the findings of the Dallas County trial court.

-Donald Bess died in prison from a heart attack on October 8, 2022, while awaiting execution.
+Donald Bess was transferred to the Allan B. Polunsky Unit death row, where, a few years later, on October 8, 2022, he died from a heart attack, while awaiting execution.

+Angela Samota's mother, Betty Ruth, had died in 2021, at 96 years old, having witnessed the capture and sentencing of her daughter's killer.